eegli/tinyparse/docs/reference/cli-arguments.md

 );

 // Throws error:
-// "Parser config validation error, conflicting short flag:
+// Parser config validation error, conflicting short flag:
 // -a has been declared twice.
-Check your settings for short flags."
+Check your settings for short flags
 ```

 ### Positional (Command) Arguments